11 Server Resources and Scaling

 Storage was even slower until a few years ago when solid-state drives (SSDs) became common.
 SSDs are collections of flash memory chips that are up to 15 times faster than the hard disk drives (HDDs) that preceded them.

 HDDs consist of spinning magnetic disks with magnetized read/write heads that save and read data from the disks.
-While HDDs spin very fast – 5,400 and 7,200 RPM are typical speeds – SSDs with no moving parts are much faster.
+While HDDs spin very fast – 5,400 and 7,200 RPM are typical speeds – SSDs with no moving parts are still much faster.

 Recommendation 3: Get lots of storage; it’s cheap

-Get however much storage you think you’ll need when you configure storage your server, but don’t think too hard.
+Get however much storage you think you’ll need when you configure your server, but don’t think too hard.
 Storage is cheap and easy to upgrade.
 It’s almost always more cost-effective to buy additional storage than to have a highly-paid human figure out how to delete things to free up room.

 If the IT/Admins at your organization want you to spend a lot of time deleting things from storage, that’s usually a red flag indicating that they aren’t thinking much about how to make the overall organization work more smoothly.